Updated: Mar 1

 Those of you I have watched over the last five months walking through THIS season AND then you were handed THAT season too.
 I'd like to encourage those whose journeys give me pause and make me think.
 I ponder the example of Christ during THIS season and want you to know the way you have pushed forward has encouraged me.

 To my single mom friends.
-I see you plug into things every week that are not required to do, but in order to feed your soul, you make time for it.
+I see you plug into things every week that are not required to do (Bible studies and community groups), but in order to feed your soul, you make time for it.
 I watch you and consider the hats you must wear; of both mom and dad, wage earner, grocery shopper, chef (7 days a week), counselor, chauffeur, disciplinarian, comedian, life coach, accountant, referee, protector, defender of the kids and many other roles - all cast by you......you inspire me!
 You make me want to be a better woman and mom.
 You make me push myself to do things more completely and gripe less.
 You are seen.
 You are loved.
 You are teaching more of us than you know.
 THIS season may not be the easiest, but your calling is worthy and worth doing well.
 SET YOUR FACE!!

 To the ladies I have had the honor to walk alongside as you battle the enemy of cancer during THIS season.
 Do you know how much I hate cancer along with you?
 I despise everything about it.
 I have felt immensely honored that you have allowed me to peer into your heart and mind.
 When I speak with you, I envision a soldier strapping on a bullet proof vest, helmet and boots - getting ready for all out war.
 Sometimes you have stepped off the battlefield, wounded and weary, but you always get back up to fight another wave. ~ Thank you for allowing me to ask stupid and obvious questions; for letting me be shocked with you, laugh with you, cry with you, pray with you and sit in silence with you.
 If you could feel the admiration I have for your strength and vulnerability, you would never question if you'd gone too far, or if you should have faked the smile, so I wouldn't have to feel the pain with you.
 I love your pursuit of God in this tough place; raw and honest.
 I have learned so much from watching you walk through THIS season.
 I pray that you will continue to SET YOUR FACE!!

-To you who have suffered loss...unimaginable loss.
+To you who have suffered loss...unimaginable loss of a child.
 I can't even allow myself to imagine walking in your shoes for too long, because if I do my eyes well with tears and my spirit feels a weight that I can hardly bear.
 All along, I know this is your reality.
 Every morning, it's your first thought and every night the last one that passes through your awake mind.
 I wish I were as strong as I believe you to be, but I realize that strength did not come without tremendous cost.
 I have learned from you that it is better to be vulnerable than fake.
 I find your times of rawness tough, but your tear stained face more attractive than a dozen super models.
 You attract others who are walking their own impossible path and want to know how you do it.
 "How do I get through another day, when this one was much too hard?"
 How can you laugh and cry all at once and say with your heart and mouth - "I want to pursue God"?
 I am in awe of you.
 I pray also that you will continue to SET YOUR FACE!!

 To you with kids that break your heart.
 They've chosen to walk a different path than the one you started them on.
 I see you continue to bend your knee, asking for God's intervention.
 I watch you love fiercely, pursue tirelessly and engage even when your efforts are rejected.
 I admire your tenacity.
 I have learned by watching you, how to love well even when that child hurts you so deeply.
 Your example has shown me how to love others better. ~ To you ladies that I watch raise your incredible families under such strenuous circumstances.
 Thank you for letting me pick your brain on child rearing and ask, what may seem like, basic questions.
 I ask, because I watch you and you make me want to strive harder and engage in what really matters.
 To all you ladies who I watch with such admiration, continue to SET YOUR FACE!!